17312 Crenshaw Blvd

 I guess the most important thing I've learned by

-looking at over a million records in twenty years is that there are
+looking at over a million records in twenty five years is that there are

 numerous records from our parents and grandparents generation that are